 IMPORTANT NOTE: Many 500mm and virtually all 600mm prime lenses are invariably large, heavy, and comparatively difficult to use.
-To date I have never seen anyone use non-stabilized versions of these lenses effectively from within the Zodiac\.
-Many photographers (myself included) HAVE been successful with image-stabilized super-telephotos, but even these can be very challenging to use effectively from within the Zodiac\.
+To date I have never seen anyone use non-stabilized versions of these lenses effectively from within the Zodiac.
+Many photographers (myself included) HAVE been successful with image-stabilized super-telephotos, but even these can be very challenging to use effectively from within the Zodiac.

 A final lens recommendation: If I was put on the spot and was asked "... what is the single best lens to bring on a coastal BC wildlife photo tour?"
 I would say that it would be one of the newer models of telephoto zooms.
-On the Nikon side this could include either the Nikkor 180-400mm f4E VR zoom OR the Nikkor 200-500mm f5.6 VR zoom.
+On the Nikon side this could include the Nikkor 180-400mm f4E VR zoom, the Nikkor 200-500mm f5.6 VR zoom, or the Z-mount Nikkor 100-400mm f4.5-5.6S.
 For Canon users it's hard to beat the 100-400mm f4.5-5.6L II zoom or - if you are able to hand-hold it - the 200-400mm f4 (with built-in TC).